 Week 18: 1 elimination

-If you win $600 or more, we will require you to fill out a W-9 form in order to receive your prize.
+If you win $600 or more, we are required to report it.
+We will require you to fill out a W-9 form in order to receive your prize.